pub trait WidgetExt:

 Creates a new pango::Layout

-with the appropriate font map,
+will have the appropriate font map,

-font description, and base direction for drawing text for
+font description, and base direction set.

 If you keep a pango::Layout